simplcommerce/docs/docs/how-to-add-new-modules.md

 Register your module in SimplCommerce.WebHost/modules.json so that it will be copied to the WebHost on build

+Add a new file call ModuleInitializer.cs and implement IModuleInitializer interface.
+This file is the place where you will register services and middlewares of your module

 Congratulations, your module is ready and you can start adding module code.

 ## Adding Angular module